Green-Software-Foundation/if-plugin-website/README.md

 - A reference list of any publications or other material supporting the approach you have taken in your plugin.

 The information is generally expected to be available in the plugin README.

+[Here is a README template](./readme-template.md) that will help you to organize this information.